Ghorric/ansible-playground/README.md

 ```
 sh DeployWin.sh
 ```
 Yes, it takes a lot of time!
-Especially the first time when all the docker images and dependencies have to be downloaded.
+Especially the first time when it downloads all the images and dependencies.

 The playbook should pause with this prompt:
 ```